silksil/NOTES-CHEATSHEET/process.md

 ## Daily
 1. Review what you have done yesterday.
 2. Set a goal for today (in relation to a story, be clear about the subtasks you want to finish).
 3. If possible and needed, split up the subtask in even more subtasks.
+4. If need assignments or tasks pop-up, write them down and consider repriortizing.
-4. Take notes of learnings throughout the day.
+4. Take notes of learnings.